 New students who cancel their enrollment during the first two weeks of the semester will have a "canceled" status.
-The student is required to submit a new admission application to attend a future semester and is obligated to the one-time fee any used consumables.
+The student is required to submit a new admission application to attend a future semester and is obligated to any non-refundable 3rd party service fees used through ATS institute.